If you have leftover chicken or some veggies to use up, there’s nothing easier than char kway teow for a quick supper.

 6. Add the leftover chicken or prawns.
 Add two to three tablespoons of ketjap manis (thick sweet soya sauce), and a squeeze of lime.
 Now add the drained noodles and stir fry, coating the noodles in the sauce.

-7. Garnish with some crispy onions.
+7. Garnish with some crispy onions and/or crushed peanuts.
 Nice.